KILLinefficiency/Forge/README.md

 The instructions that Forge executes are written in JSON format in a ``forgeMe.json`` or ``forgeMe`` file.

+Forge is intended to be used for compiling projects and work around with files related to it.

 <br>

 ## Getting Forge